 7. Stir Up Excitement

-Another way to inject some fun into your cause is by planning a marathon, fun run, or other competition.
+Another way to inject fun into your cause is by planning a marathon, fun run, or other competition.

 What to Say When Asking for Donations